bbcmicrobit/micropython/docs/devguide/flashfirmware.rst

 Use target bbc-microbit-classic-gcc-nosd::

-  yt target bbc-microbit-classic-gcc-nosd
+  yotta target bbc-microbit-classic-gcc-nosd

 Run yotta update to fetch remote assets::

-  yt up
+  yotta up

 Start the build with either yotta::

-  yt build
+  yotta build

 ...or use the Makefile::